lenesk/sokolova.dk/webinars_tilmelding.md

 ## You will get tips and guidelines on:

-* exam structure & assessment criteria.
+* exam structure & assessment criteria;

-* how to self-study for each task.
+* how to self-study for each task;

-* tips for study materials.
+* what study materials to choose;

 * typical mistakes in preparation.

 The webinar will not be recorded due to privacy reasons, but you will get the notes after the meeting as a pdf copy.

-If you have any particular individual questions, you what to get answer to during the webinar, you are more than welcome to send them directly to elena@sokolova.dk, so I will be ready to answer them during the meeting.
+If you have any particular individual questions, you what to get answer to during the webinar, you are more than welcome to send them directly to elena@sokolova.dk before August 2nd, 18:00, so I will be ready to answer them during the meeting.

 <style>